CBS Festive Programming: 'Rudolph The Red Nosed Reindeer,' Other Holiday Movies Set To Air Through December

 PHILADELPHIA (CBS) — CBS is in the middle of its expansive lineup of festive programming with the beloved annual airings of animated classics and festive tales.

-Below, is a list of festive programs that will air throughout the holiday season:READ MORE: Suspects Rob Man At Gunpoint In Old City, Steal Rolex, Philadelphia Police Say
+Below, is a list of festive programs that will air throughout the holiday season:READ MORE: Woman 'Violently Assaulted' After Jenkintown Road Rage Incident, Police Say

-Sunday, December 19, 2021: Christmas Takes Flight, 8 p.m.READ MORE: Police: 2 Pennsylvania Teens Arrested May Have Planned School Shooting
+Sunday, December 19, 2021: Christmas Takes Flight, 8 p.m.READ MORE: Threat Found On Haverford Middle School Bathroom Wall Prompts Warning About Dangerous TikTok Challenge

 Wednesday, December 22, 2021: The Price Is Right At Night, 8 p.m., The 44th Annual Kennedy Center Honors, 9 p.m.

-Friday, December 24, 2021: A Holly Dolly Christmas, 8 p.m.MORE NEWS: Termini Brothers Bakery Thanks Philadelphia Shops For Saving Christmas Cannolis
+Friday, December 24, 2021: A Holly Dolly Christmas, 8 p.m.MORE NEWS: WATCH LIVE: Penn Medicine Hosts Officials, Community Leaders To Discuss Rising Gun Violence In West Philadelphia

 Friday, December 31, 2021: New Year’s Eve Live: Nashville’s Big Bash, 8 p.m.